 We acknowledge that there are many questions about the COVID-19 vaccine and more specifically, how and when you will have the opportunity to receive it.

-Please check for eligibility in your Public Health Region through the provincial booking system at ontario.ca/bookvaccine.
+Please check for eligibility in your Public Health Region through or through the provincial booking system at ontario.ca/bookvaccine.

 Please watch for information from your local health department regarding vaccine eligibility in your region.